 - Leave nothing but footprints, take nothing but photos

-- Carry extra food, water, and supplies
+- Carry extra food, water, and supplies.

-- When hiking with smaller children, avoid hiking further than you can carry them in an emergency
+- Avoid hiking with smaller children further than you can carry them in an emergency.

-Did we miss any great family friendly hikes in Iceland?
+Did we miss any great family-friendly hikes in Iceland?
 Let us know in the comments below!